A comprehensive spatial-temporal infection model: Formulation

 \subsection{Dimensionless formulation}

-We next proceed with a dimensionless notation.
-Denote dimensionless variables by lower case symbols and normalize species densities by $\rho$, time by $1/\Lambda$, space by a characteristic external length scale $l$, $K$ by $K_0$, and velocities by a characteristic velocity $q$.
-Using equation (\ref{eq:difflat}) for diffusion we obtain
+We will next proceed with rendering equations (\ref{eq:condensity}) dimensionless.
+First, we introduce the notation $s=\frac{\rho_s}{\rho}$, $i=\frac{\rho_i}{\rho}$, and $r=\frac{\rho_r}{\rho}$, namely we normalize species densities by $\rho$.
+Then, we use equation (\ref{eq:difflat}) for the diffusion terms and equations (\ref{eq:rates}) for the reaction rates.
+Finally, we dimensionalize time by $1/\Lambda$, space by a characteristic external length scale $L$, $K$ by $K_0$, and velocities by a characteristic velocity $U$, and use lower case symbols for all dimensionless variables.
+We obtain the following set of differential equations

-Here, we defined the dimensionless Damkohler number $Da=\frac{ql}{\Lambda}$, the dimensionless diffusion number $C=\frac{D}{\Lambda l^2 } = \phi^{-2}$, and the rescaled velocity $\bm{v}$.
-Note that in the chemical reaction engineering literature, $\phi$ is known as the Thiele modulus \cite{fogler2010essentials}.
-From the dimensionless formulation arises a most important parameter, and one most commonly associated with the SIR model, namely
+Here, we defined the dimensionless Damkohler number $Da=\frac{U}{L\Lambda}$, the dimensionless diffusion number $C=\frac{D}{\Lambda L^2 } = \phi^{-2}$, and the rescaled velocity $\bm{v}$.
+We recognize $\phi$ as the Thiele modulus of the chemical reaction engineering literature \cite{fogler2010essentials}.
+From this dimensionless formulation arises naturally the most important parameter $R_0$, commonly associated with the spreading of epidemics, namely 333 where